Red Light Therapy After Tattoo - Helps Reduce Inflammation and Enhances Vibrancy

 When to Start Red Light Therapy After a Tattoo

-You may start red light therapy 24–48 hours after your tattoo to accelerate healing and get the optimum appearance.
-Starting too soon will irritate the new wound, so allow the surface to stabilize first.
-When the skin develops a light protective covering or scab, red light therapy can be used safely to help heal.
-Using red light therapy early will reduce inflammation, ease pain, and speed up skin repair.
-It's consistency: short, frequent intervals (around 10–20 minutes) can be the most effective without overloading your skin.
+You may start red light therapy 24–48 hours after your tattoo to accelerate healing.
+Starting too soon could irritate the new wound, so allow the surface to stabilize first.
+When the skin develops a light protective covering, red light therapy can be used safely to aid healing.
+Short, frequent sessions (around 10–20 minutes) can be most effective without overloading your skin.

 How to Use Red Light Therapy Safely After a Tattoo at Home